Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Set-Management.md

     - Manual: the test set can be executed (manually) by a tester from their "My Page".
     - Automated: the test set will be executed by the automation host you specified.

+!!! question "How is the Test Set Last Execution Date Calculated"
+    The test set last execution date varies based on the release being viewed (if any).
+It is calculated by:

+    - get the most recent test run for each test case in the test set (for the release being viewed if selected, otherwise across any release)
+    - look at the execution dates for those test cases
+    - find the earliest execution date
+    - set the test set's last execution date from this value

+    **For example**: imagine you are viewing a test set against release "bravo", and that test set has three test cases.
+Spira looks for the most recent time each test case was run against release "bravo".
+Let's imagine that the execution dates for each test run are: 14 March, 23 February, and 2 March.
+The test set's last execution date will be 23 February because it is the earliest date of the three.

+    In this way, the last execution date field can help test managers identify potentially outdated test runs of the test set more easily.
+If instead, the last executed date was the most recent execution date of one of the relevant test runs, it would be very hard to know if part of the test set had not been tested recently enough.

 #### Scheduling Test Sets
 How do you say *when* the test set should execute?
 You have two options.